Introduzione

 Victoria Strauss

-Senior Principal Therapeutic Area Methodology Statistician at Boehringer Ingelheim
+Therapeutic Area Methodology Chapter Head at Boehringer Ingelheim

 Info Speaker